Consumer Complainant Hearing Guide

 - You will be sworn in and testify as to what happened that led you to make a complaint against the accused

-- After the prosecutor presents your testimony, the accused or the accused attorney or representative will have the opportunity to ask you questions; the ALJ may also ask you questions.
+- After the prosecutor presents your testimony, the accused or the accused attorney or representative will have the opportunity to ask you questions; the OATH Hearing Officer may also ask you questions.

 - When you have completed your testimony you will be placed on hold or you will be escorted out of the hearing room.

-- The ALJ will listen to both sides and make a decision as to what happened (a “finding of fact”) as well as whether any TLC rules were broken and what the penalty, if any, should be (a “finding of law”).
+- The OATH Hearing Officer will listen to both sides and make a decision as to what happened (a “finding of fact”) as well as whether any TLC rules were broken and what the penalty, if any, should be (a “finding of law”).

-- When the testimony is finished, the ALJ will then ask everyone to leave the courtroom so he or she can write the decision.
+- When the testimony is finished, the OATH Hearing Officer will then ask everyone to leave the courtroom so he or she can write the decision.

-- Both you and the person accused of breaking the rules will receive a copy of the ALJ’s final decision, which will also include a description of the penalty if the person being accused is found guilty.
+- Both you and the person accused of breaking the rules will receive a copy of the OATH Hearing Officer’s final decision, which will also include a description of the penalty if the person being accused is found guilty.

 Things to Know About the TLC’s Consumer Complaint Unit